 Tower Bridge is the grandest of the London bridges.
 It’s a bascule-operated roadway that opens to let tall ships pass up or down the Thames.
 And it was a symbol of the London Olympics in 2012 that was beamed around the world.
 Not only is it stunning in its own right but it stands right next to another London icon, The Tower of London.

-You can simply cross Tower Bridge for free on the pavements that flank the road.
-It’s an everyday London experience for thousands of commuters making it a real non-touristy thing to do.
 Londoners and river users also know that the bridge lifts regularly, often several times a day.
-This makes for a great photo opportunity so don’t miss out – click here and you’ll find the schedule for bridge lifts during your stay.
+This makes for a great photo opportunity so don’t miss out – check here and you’ll find the schedule for bridge lifts during your stay.

 Like this post?
 Please pin this to save and share to Pinterest

-Watch the King’s Guards change on the Mall
+See the King’s Guards without the crowds

 Or, to be sure you don’t miss the best bits of this colourful, traditional ceremony, click here to book a walking tour that keeps pace with the soldiers as they march down The Mall.

-Go shopping at Oxford Circus
+And don’t go shopping at Oxford Circus….

-Visit a traditional London pub
+Visit a London pub

 The first inns arrived in Britain with the Romans.
 The British pub or ‘public house’ has been going strong ever since and for centuries has been licensed to sell beer and other alcoholic drinks.
 Popping into the pub for a ‘swift half’ (half a pint of beer or lager) is still a regular London experience for many office workers before the homebound commute.
-And a pint in a cosy pub is a quintessential city experience, especially on a London winter night.
+And a pint in a cosy pub is a quintessential London experience, especially on a London winter night.

 London has literally hundreds of pubs and some are so old that Charles Dickens, even William Shakespeare, may have drunk there.
-For a glimpse of a real Victorian pub take a look at the highly ornate Princess Louise in Holborn.
+For a glimpse of a real Victorian era pub take a look at the highly ornate Princess Louise in Holborn.
 Or enjoy the grand interiors of The Punchbowl in Farm Street, Mayfair.

-Visit a World-class Museum for free
+See World-class Art for free

 Go for a walk in a London park